nnellans/bicep-guide/README.md

 Bicep data types:  array, bool, int, object, secureObject, string, secureString

 ### Array
-- Arrays use brackets:  `[ ]`
+- Arrays use square brackets:  `[ ]`
 - Bicep does NOT support single-line arrays yet
 - Do NOT use commas between values
-- Each item is represented by the 'any' type, so you can have an array where each item is the same data type, or an array that holds different data types
+- The data types in an array do NOT have to match, as each item is represented by the 'any' type
 - Bicep arrays are zero-based, so `exampleArrayParameter[0] = 'value1'`

 ```bicep